 Pheasant hunting in their natural terrain is a unique outdoors experience.
 Beautiful views, plenty of exercise, and the frequent excitement of birds taking off out of the grass in front of you is a combination that

 makes for rich and rewarding days.
 What’s more, pheasant hunting typically takes place in the fall, which is generally a mild and sunny time of year.
+In our opinion, it is one of the best hunting experiences you can have, anywhere, even if you don’t hit a single bird.

 If you are lucky enough to have access to private pheasant land in the Dakotas, don’t take it for granted.
 For the rest of us, you may want to work through an outfitter and lodge like the ones curated at Dakota Hunting Trips (here).
 These outfitters are used to hosting people from all parts of the country, and hunters ranging from experienced to first-time.
 It can be a great way to access prime land, too.